Qatar responds to demands after deadline extended

 The demands included Doha ending support for the Muslim Brotherhood, closing broadcaster Al-Jazeera, downgrading diplomatic ties with Iran and shutting down a Turkish military base in the emirate.

-Sheikh Mohammed had earlier said the list of demands was "made to be rejected".
+Sheikh Mohammed had earlier said the list of demands was "made to be rejected" and on Monday British lawyers for Qatar denounced the demands as "an affront to international law".

+"They are reminiscent of the extreme and punitive conduct of 'bully' states that have historically resulted in war," said the lawyers.

+In the evening, Saudi Foreign Minister Adel al-Jubeir expressed hopes for a "positive response to be able to resolve the crisis".

 Saudi Arabia and its allies announced on Jun 5 they were severing ties with their Gulf neighbour, sparking the worst diplomatic crisis to hit the region in decades.